romunro/spigot-docker/README.md

 There are several enviroment varbiables which can be altered.

 ### MINECRAFT_VERSION
 `MINECRAFT_VERSION` is default set to `latest`.
 This will use the latest (stable) version of Minecraft to build your Spigot server.
 During the install of the server a version file will be written to the `MINECRAFT_HOME` directory.
-This is used to determine if there is a diffrence between `MINECRAFT_VERSION` (set by the user) and the version of the server installed.
+This is used to determine if there is a difference between `MINECRAFT_VERSION` (set by the user) and the version of the server installed.
 This variable can be changed to the desired version of the Minecraft.

 ### MINECRAFT_EULA
 Set standard to `false`. `MINECRAFT_EULA` has to be set to `true` by the user to be able to start the server.